IBM/container-service-getting-started-wt/Stage3/README.md

-# Lab: Attaching Watson Services to a Deployment
+# Lab 3: Deploy an application with Bluemix Services

-In this stage, we walk through setting up an application to leverage the Watson Tone Analyzer service.
+In this lab, we walk through setting up an application to leverage the Watson Tone Analyzer service.
 If you have yet to create a cluster, please refer to stage 1 of this walkthrough.

 We will be using the watson folder under the stage3 directory for the duration of the application.